pkhuong/Napa-FFT3/README.md

 The real interface offers three functions specialized to operate on real (not complex) data:

- * `NAPA-FFT:RFFT` performs real-input FFT.
+ * `NAPA-FFT:RFFT` performs in-order real-input FFT.
- * `NAPA-FFT:WINDOWED-RFFT` performs windowed real-input FFTs.
+ * `NAPA-FFT:WINDOWED-RFFT` performs windowed in-order real-input FFTs.
- * `NAPA-FFT:RIFFT` performs real-output inverse FFT.
+ * `NAPA-FFT:RIFFT` performs in-order real-output inverse FFT.

 There are convenient because the result is a vector of real values, but also offer strong performance improvements (almost halving